 The following disciplines offered at SMFA serve as a guide, allowing you to build an individualized set of skills and experiences to carry into your professional career.

 The development of written communication skills is fundamental to an undergraduate arts education.
 All BFA students are required to take two semesters of college writing in order to graduate.
-Most students complete this requirement by taking English 1 or English 3 in the first semester and English 2 or Philosophy 1 in the second semester.
+Most students complete this requirement by taking English 1 or English 3 in the first semester and English 2 or Introduction to Philosophy in the second semester.

 History of Art